kazhala/dotbare/README.md

 ## Introduction

 dotbare is a command line utility to help you manage your dotfiles.
-It wraps around git bare repository and heavily utilise [fzf](https://github.com/junegunn/fzf) for better user experience.
+It wraps around git bare repository and heavily utilises [fzf](https://github.com/junegunn/fzf) for an interactive experience.
-It is inspired by [forgit](https://github.com/wfxr/forgit), a git wrapper that utilise fzf for interactive experience. dotbare uses a different implementation approach and focuses on managing and interacting with your dotfiles.
+It is inspired by [forgit](https://github.com/wfxr/forgit), a git wrapper using fzf. dotbare uses a different implementation approach and focuses on managing and interacting with your dotfiles.
 Don't worry about migration if you have a symlink/GNU stow setup, you can easily integrate dotbare with them.